Silicon Catalyst launches UK targets UK innovation | ExBulletin

 Silicon Catalyst launches UK targets UK innovation

-Silicon Catalyst, the startup’s incubator, chose the UK as its first European location, hoping to capitalize on the UK’s innovation record.
+London (Reuters) Silicon Catalyst, an incubator for startups, has chosen the UK as its first European location, hoping to tap into the UK’s record of innovation.

 SiliconCatalyst.UK will help semiconductor hardware startups accelerate their ideas through prototyping and production stages by providing advice, support and access to strategic partners and investors, and will replicate models deployed in Silicon Valley since 2015.
 The company said.

-There are a growing number of silicon startups in the UK trying to mimic the success of ARM, a Cambridge-based company whose processor design powers virtually every smartphone in the world.
+In the UK, a growing number of silicon startups are trying to emulate the success of ARM, a Cambridge-based company whose processors power almost every smartphone in the world.

-The UK branch of Silicon Catalyst will be led by Ron Black, former chief executive of Imagination Technology, which licenses processor technology primarily in graphics and video, like ARM.
+The Silicon Catalysts UK offshoot will be led by Ron Black, former chief executive of Imagination Technology, which, like ARM, licenses processor technology primarily in graphics and video.

-Black, who currently resides in the United States, said that due to travel restrictions related to COVID-19, “the UK has achieved incredible innovation with the support of world-class universities, already important startup communities, and governments.
+With the UK currently facing COVID-19-related travel restrictions, the US-based Black has achieved incredible innovation with world-class universities, an already significant startup community and support from government.

 From the outset, Silicon Catalyst has helped 38 start-ups and early-stage companies join the incubator program, raising more than $200 million in areas such as wearables, the Internet of Things (IoT), artificial intelligence and machine learning, and biomedicine.
 Device.